-This study used total sampling (census) where all individuals participating in the online training program were selected as sample. the research This technique ensures full representation of the population as the training participants are considered the entire population relevant to the research context.
+This study used total sampling (census) where all individuals participating in the online training program were selected as the research sample.
+This technique ensures full representation of the population as the training participants are considered the entire population relevant to the research context.